 In this guide, we’ll explore the nuances between prime and zoom lenses in the context of landscape photography, drawing from personal experience and industry insights to help you make an informed choice.

-To help illustrate the differences between these lenses, their benefits, and their detriments, I’ll use examples currently in stock at MPB, one of my favorite online retailers for used camera gear.
+To help illustrate the differences between these lenses, their benefits, and their detriments, I’ll use examples currently in stock at MPB, one of my favourite online retailers for used camera gear.
 MPB stocks thousands of cameras, lenses, and accessories for virtually any photographic or videographic pursuit.

 Better still, MPB’s stock is constantly changing with gear coming in via customers who sell or trade their old gear for newer gear.
-This isn’t just advantageous from a selection standpoint, though – you can also trade or sell your gear to MPB, get rid of some of the gear you don’t use, and earn cash to apply towards your purchase of a new-to-you zoom or prime lens for landscape photography.
+This isn’t just advantageous from a selection standpoint, though – you can also trade or sell your gear to MPB, get rid of some of the gear you don’t use, and earn cash to apply towards your purchase of a new-to-you Zoom or prime lens for landscape photography.
 What’s not to like?!

 Without further ado, let’s get to it!